lyubenblagoev/emailctl/README.md

 emailctl is a command line interface (CLI) for the [Postfix Rest Server](https://github.com/lyubenblagoev/postfix-rest-server) V1 API.

-emailctl is a work in progress and currently supports only the domain and account API.
+emailctl is a work in progress and currently supports only the domain, account and aliases API.

 ```
 emailctl is a command line interface (CLI) to the Postfix Rest Server